-Page 3 of 3 - The book's photos are from the Ralls County Historical Society and many individuals.
+The book's photos are from the Ralls County Historical Society and many individuals.
 "I really appreciate the people trusting me with their historic treasures," Ballard said.
 "Janie White loaned me five family scrapbooks of photos taken by Liz Gingry."

 One 1955 photo in the book is Janie riding local TV star "Cactus Jim" Richard "Dick" Moore's horse.
 Ballard reported he was on Cactus Jim's show twice as a child.
 Moore now lives in El Paso, Ill., and is on Facebook.